armory/documentation/_operator_reference/metricstores.md

 ## New Relic

 - `enabled`: true or false.
-- `insert_key`: Your New Relic Insights insert key
+- `insert_key`: Your New Relic Insights insert key.
+Supports encrypted value.
 - `host`: The URL to post metric data to.
 In almost all cases, this is set correctly by default and should not be used.
 - `tags`: Your custom tags.
 Please delimit the KVP with colons, e.g. `app:test` `env:dev`